what is a wpforms hidden fielld

 For this, it’s important to modify the URL of the page where you’re embedding the form.

 For example, let’s assume that your form page URL is yoursite.com/contact/.
-Now, if you wanted to promote the contact form from your Facebook page, you can use a modified link that looks something like this: yoursite.com/contact/?source=facebook.
+Now, if you want to promote the contact form from your Facebook page, you can use a modified link that looks something like this: yoursite.com/contact/?source=facebook.

 As you can see, this link uses the standard URL of your form page and adds something extra to help track the source easily.
 Using this example URL, the query string key we need to enter between the quotation marks is “source”.